paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ```

 ### entrypoint.rs, programs, and accounts
 Have a look into `lib.rs`.
 First, the required crates are brought into scope using [use](https://doc.rust-lang.org/stable/book/ch07-04-bringing-paths-into-scope-with-the-use-keyword.html).
-Then we use the `entrypoint!` [macro](https://doc.rust-lang.org/stable/book/ch19-06-macros.html) to declare the `process_instruction` the [entrypoint](https://docs.solana.com/developing/deployed-programs/developing-rust#program-entrypoint) to the program.
+Then we use the `entrypoint!` [macro](https://doc.rust-lang.org/stable/book/ch19-06-macros.html) to declare the `process_instruction` function the [entrypoint](https://docs.solana.com/developing/deployed-programs/developing-rust#program-entrypoint) to the program.
 Entrypoints are the only way to call a program; all calls go through the function declared as the entrypoint.

-> Keep in mind that different [BPF loaders](https://docs.solana.com/developing/builtins/programs#bpf-loader) may require different entrypoints.
+> When called, a program is passed to its [BPF Loader]((https://docs.solana.com/developing/builtins/programs#bpf-loader)) which processes the call.
+Different BPF loaders may require different entrypoints.

+The reason for the existence of multiple BPF Loaders is that it itself is a program.
+If updates are made to the program, a new program version has to be deployed.
 We can see that the BPF loader we are using requires the entrypoint function to take 3 arguments. `program_id` is simply the program id of the currently executing program.
 Why you'd want access to it inside the program will become apparent later. `intruction_data` is data passed to he program by the caller, it could be anything.
 Finally, to understand what `accounts` are, we have to dive deeper into the [solana programming model](https://docs.solana.com/developing/programming-model/overview).
 The reason we need accounts is because

 > Solana programs are stateless